 "FOB-Prepaid-&-Add" is a description of how we deal with freight.
 We deliver your items to an indicated carrier and agree with the carrier to pay the freight charge on your behalf.
 Your Order will contain an initial estimate of such.
 If the actual charge increases or decreases when we receive the shipping bill we will adjust your Invoice balance and either increase or refund the amount you owe.
 If we adjust your shipping cost, upon request, we will provide the invoice from the carrier showing the actual charge for the freight.

 The style is the design for a set of letters, numbers, & punctuation patterned after selected fonts.
 NOTE: Many of our styles have been modified for effective display as architectural numbers and letters.
-These styles will differ from those of a similar font name that derives from a source not associated with this web site.
-You may submit a font style that is not in our collection.
+These styles will differ from those of a similar/same font name that derives from a source not associated with this web site.
+Please carefully view our illustration of the font style you wish to order.
+If our style does not match your version of the named style; then, you may submit a font style that is not in our collection.
 We will gladly produce, if feasible, your numbers or letters from your submitted style.
 For Cut or Fabricated pieces, if you supply a font file or if we have such in our fairly extensive collection, we will not charge for this service.
 If we must purchase the font from a supplier we will add the cost of such purchase to your order.

 Flat, heated, pliable plastic sheet is drawn by vacuuming against a mold of numbers or letters.
 See a video of formed process here.

 The result is a number or letter "formed" shell-like within the mold.
 Technically this process is called thermo-forming.

 Our style sizes or material heights are labeled with a "nominal" height.

 Styles do not have a uniform height.
 Digits with a curved top and/or bottom, such as 0 and 3, will usually be taller than the "nominal" height.
 At an 8" nominal height this variance may be +1/2".